sebgod/mercury-unicode/README.md

 ## Introduction

 [Unicode character database](http://www.unicode.org) parser and library for the [Mercury language](https://github.com/Mercury-Language/mercury.git).
-The implementation uses the latest Unicode release, version 6.3.
+The implementation uses the latest Unicode release, version 8.0.
-As Unicode updates are rather requent, this code uses a genertive approach, to facilitate the frequent addition of characters, blocks and scripts.
+As Unicode updates are rather frequent, this code uses a generative approach, to facilitate the frequent addition of characters, blocks and scripts.

 The project can be build using any current Mercury compiler in any legal grade.